-This section borrows the constant elasticity of substitution (CES) demand-side framework presented in Khandelwal, Schott and Wei (2013), and adapts it to a context with representative consumers from several destination countries.
+This section presents a demand-side framework with representative consumers from several destination countries displaying constant elasticity of substitution (CES) utility.
 We apply this framework to the refrigerators market to infer quality at the model level.
 The standard CES preference framework used in this section imposes homothetic demand schedules across all destination countries.
 In the next section, we relax this restriction and allow for the presence of nonhomotheticities linked to the quality dimension.